 2018 Schedule and Registration (Subject to change)

-- June 27, 2018- Microbial Source Tracking Methods and an Application for Waterborne Disease Outbreak Response
+- 27, 2018- Use of Microbial Source Tracking Tools in Waterborne Disease Outbreak Response

 Additional information and registration coming soon.